 To be defined as sustainable, tobacco production depends, among other criteria, on the sustainable management of forests in the growing areas we source tobacco from.
 We have therefore set clear goals and programs to tackle deforestation and prevent forest degradation in our tobacco supply chain together with our direct suppliers.
-We engage with and expect all our direct suppliers to support us in the implementation of our Zero Deforestation Manifesto and the achievement of the target of 100% of zero net deforestation of natural forest in our tobacco supply chain by 2025.
-With the achievement of this target we expect to ensure zero net deforestation of natural forests within our tobacco supply chain.
+We engage with and expect all our direct suppliers to support us in the implementation of our Zero Deforestation Manifesto and the achievement of the target of 100% of zero net deforestation of managed natural forest in our tobacco supply chain by 2025.
+With the achievement of this target we expect to ensure zero net deforestation of managed natural forests and no conversion of natural ecosystems within our tobacco supply chain.